You Can't Paint Latex Over Oil ! ...Or Can You?Jeremy Holderness

 Look at your rag.
 If you see paint on the cloth that was removed from the surface you should be dealing with a latex.
 Denatured alcohol will cut and remove latex but not oil based paint.

-If you live in the Greater Tampa, Fl area and would like some assistance with your house painting project please give us a call at (813) 570-8800, visit our Contact Us page, or click on the button below to request your free, no-obligation consultation and quote.
+If you would like some assistance with your house painting project please give us a call at (813) 570-8800, visit our Contact Us page, or click on the button below to request your free, no-obligation consultation and quote.